bene : studio is a global consultancy, helping startups, enterprises and HealthTech companies to have better product

-Product discovery is a core service of bene : studio.
-It serves as the foundation to support the product planning, design and development services.
+Product audit is a core service of bene : studio.
+It serves as the foundation to support the product planning, design, and development services.

 As a digital product consultancy, bene : studio has always been interested in examining systems and applications and finding ways to improve them.

-The team at bene : studio is not only curious about improving systems and applications, but loves sharing knowledge and therefore have made the findings of some of the product discoveries public to support the Telehealth community as the studio becomes more and more involved within this industry.
+The team at bene : studio is not only curious about improving systems and applications but loves sharing knowledge and therefore have made the findings of some of the product audits public to support the Telehealth community as the studio becomes more and more involved within this industry.

-This document focuses on UBERDOC patient to specialist telemedicine web app, playing an important role in current digital transformation in healthcare.
+This document focuses on UBERDOC patient to specialist telemedicine web app that plays an important role in current digital transformation in healthcare.

 Main values of the UBERDOC application